The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: Chronological convention for source association naming

-In parallel the majority of AGNs and blazars were discovered with the birth of radio astronomy through the first radio-antennas and telescopes, as new point sources in the first surveys and published catalogs.
-Radio galaxies and AGNs like Vir A, Cen A, Cen B, Per A, already appeared in the first half of the 50s.
-The famous radio point-source catalogs 3C, CTA, PKS, 4C, O, VRO, NRAO, AO, DA, B2, GC, S1/S2/S3 catalogs were all published between years 1959 and 1974.
-Centaurus A (Cen A) was already known as NGC 5128, but the radio name is preferred here.
-Similarly Perseus A (Per A) was already known as NGC 1275, Virgo A (Vir A) as M 87, Cygnus A (Cyg A) was later found to be 3C 405.
-Taurus A (Tau A) i.e. the Crab was already known as M 1 but it got its familiar name in 1840 from W. Parsons drawing of the nebula reminiscent of a crab.
-Other subsequent radio catalogs published between 1974 and the mid 80s are the TXS, 5C, S4/S5, MRC, B3.
-After the mid 80s followed catalogs like MG1/MG2/MG4, 87GB, 6C/7C, JVAS, PMN, EF, CJ2, FIRST, Cul, GB6, FBQS, WN, NVSS, CLASS, IERS, SUMSS, CRATES.

-Other catalogs at IR or UV frequencies are the KUV, EUVE, 2MASSi, and 2MASS.
-Further blazar objects, that are fainter in the radio/optical bands, were discovered directly thanks to the first X-ray observations by the first X-ray satellites (catalogs 2A, 4U, XRS, EXO, H/1H, MS, 1E, 1ES, 2E, RX all published from about 1978 to mid '90s).
-After the mid 90s, reanalyses and catalog constructions based mainly on the ROSAT survey and radio-X-ray source cross correlations led to the RGB, RBS, RHS, 1RXS, XSS catalogs.
+In parallel the largest fraction of radio galaxies and AGNs were discovered during the early era of radio astronomy, with objects like Vir A, Cen A, Cen B, Per A, appearing already in the first half of the 1950s, and the well-known point radio source catalogs 3C, CTA, PKS, 4C, O[+letter], VRO, NRAO, AO, DA, B2, GC, S1/S2/S3, all published between about 1959 and 1974.
+The PKS (Parkes Radio Catalog, Australia) is the source name preferred for southern celestial radio AGNs, while northern radio AGNs were likely first reported in Cambridge catalogs (especially 3C, 4C) and the Ohio State University Radio Survey Catalog (Ohio Big Ear radio-antenna, O(x) catalog prefix), or in the CTA, NRAO, DA, B2, TXS, S1-5, or MG1-4 catalogs.
+Examples in the 4LAC are Cen A (already known as NGC 5128, but better known with its original radio name), Per A, Vir A (M 87).
+Other radio catalogs published between about 1974 and the mid 1980s are: TXS, 5C, S4/S5, MRC, B3, while from the end of the 1980s until the end of 1990s we have MG1/MG2/MG4, 87GB, 6C/7C, JVAS, PMN, EF, CJ2, FIRST, Cul, GB6, FBQS, WN, NVSS, CLASS, IERS, SUMSS, CRATES.
+Some catalogs at IR or UV frequencies are also considered here (KUV, EUVE, 2MASSi, 2MASS).
+Further blazars and other AGNs, fainter in the radio band, were discovered directly thanks to the observations made by the first X-ray satellites (2A, 4U, XRS, EXO, H/1H, MS, 1E, 1ES, 2E, RX catalogs published from about 1978 to the mid '90s).
+Later came the {\it ROSAT} survey catalogs from re-analysis and cross-matches such as RGB, RBS, RHS, 1RXS, XSS.